Essex, United Kingdom

 "We all have the same number of minutes in a day," says Sian, "and it's what you do with those minutes that's important."

 Acknowledging that she is not a highly technical person or digital expert, Sian sees tremendous value in using sales and marketing automation to handle the day-to-day tasks that would otherwise dominate her time.
-She currently uses the Infusionsoft platform for everything from website marketing to newsletter distribution and following up with prospect inquiries.
+She currently uses the Infusionsoft by Keap platform for everything from website marketing to newsletter distribution and following up with prospect inquiries.

 Between recognizing the lack of good child care in the market and connecting with the customers who need it, Sian has excelled as Director of Dizzy Ducks Nurseries.